The

 |

-putting together a home theater that you have to ignore something.
-AM/FM
+a home theater that you have to ignore something.
+AM/FM tuners, for example-who

-tuners, for example-who really cares how good the tuner is inside their receiver?
+really cares how good the tuner is inside their receiver?
+Or videotape-when's

-speaker cable affects your sound?
+your speaker cable affects your sound?
 Maybe.
-Do you care how good or bad your VHS
+Do you care how good or bad your

 For most of us, the AC coming out of the wall falls into that "maybe" category.